stefanoverna/graphql8/guides/authorization/visibility.md

 search: true
 section: Authorization
 title: Visibility
-desc: Programatically hide parts of the GraphQL schema from some users.
+desc: Programatically hide parts of the GraphQL8 schema from some users.
 index: 1
 ---

-With GraphQL-Ruby, it's possible to _hide_ parts of your schema from some users.
-This isn't exactly part of the GraphQL spec, but it's roughly within the bounds of the spec.
+With GraphQL8-Ruby, it's possible to _hide_ parts of your schema from some users.
+This isn't exactly part of the GraphQL8 spec, but it's roughly within the bounds of the spec.

 Here are some reasons you might want to hide parts of your schema: